 Grade B – may have scratches, chips or other forms of light cosmetic damage.

 Grade C – will show signs of wear; expect the product to look used.

 When buying from a private seller, rather than a trader, it's a case of caveat emptor, or 'let the buyer beware'.
-This means buyers' only rights under law are that the phone is fairly described and that the owner has the right to sell it, so there's little legal comeback if it's faulty or you change your mind.
+This means the only rights under law for buyers are that the phone is fairly described and that the owner has the right to sell it, so there's little legal comeback if it's faulty or you change your mind.